ethanmoffat/EndlessClient/README.md

 #### Core

-The core projects are EndlessClient, EOLib, and EOLib.Graphics.
+The core projects are EndlessClient and the EOLib projects under the "Lib" solution directory.
 They are the only required projects in order for the game to run.

 #### Test